bergercookie/syncall/readme-tw-caldav.md

 ## Description

 Synchronize taskwarrior tasks to a generic caldav server.
-This service has been tested using a self-hosted [nextcloud](https://nextcloud.com/) server, but should theoretically work with any server that implements the [caldav specification](https://www.rfc-editor.org/rfc/rfc4791)
+This service has been tested using a self-hosted [nextcloud](https://nextcloud.com/) server as well as , but should theoretically work with any server that implements the [caldav specification](https://www.rfc-editor.org/rfc/rfc4791)

 Upon execution, `tw_caldav_sync` will synchronize, and on subsequent runs of the program keep synchronized, the following attributes (tw entries will be converted to a vCard format and visa versa):